 If you feel like you need to do more research into where to buy from there are plenty of online blogs and experts.
 For more in depth questions, just ask.

-- Parrot food - what your parrot can eat, food and diet ideas
+What should parrots eat?
+You may like: Parrot food – what your parrot can eat, food and diet ideas

 Things you should know about buying a bird